-During the six months ended June 30, 2024, net cash provided by financing activities was \$39.0 million, mainly consisting of the issuance of Redeemable Convertible Preferred Shares and the Private Placement Warrants in the March 2024 PIPE in the amount of \$20.8 million, net of issuance costs and \$28.7 million, respectively.
+During the nine months ended September 30, 2024, net cash provided by financing activities was \$39.0 million, mainly consisting of the issuance of Redeemable Convertible Preferred Shares and the Private Placement Warrants in the March 2024 PIPE in the amount of \$20.8 million, net of issuance costs and \$28.7 million, respectively.
 This was partially offset by the prepayment of the long-term debt in the amount of \$10.7 million under the Hercules Loan Agreement.

-During the six months ended June 30, 2023, net cash provided by financing activities was \$5.5 million, mainly consisting of the issuance of Common Stock in the first and second closings of the February 2023 PIPE of \$7.2 million net of issuance costs, partially offset by the repayment of long-term debt of \$1.7 million under the Hercules Loan Agreement.
+During the nine months ended September 30, 2023, net cash provided by financing activities was \$4.2 million, mainly consisting of the issuance of Common Stock under the Securities Purchase Agreement we entered into in February 2023, of \$7.2 million net of issuance costs, partially offset by the repayment of long-term debt of \$2.9 million under the Hercules Loan Agreement.

 Under the Hercules Loan Agreement, Hercules provided the Company with access to a term loan with an aggregate principal amount of up to \$30 million, or the Term Loan Facility, available in three tranches, subject to certain terms and conditions.
 The first tranche of \$15 million was advanced to us on the date the Hercules Loan Agreement was executed.
 The conditions for the second and third tranches were not reached and have expired.
 We were required to make interest only payments through March 1, 2023, and started to then repay the principal balance and interest in equal monthly installments.
 Interest on the Hercules Loan accrues at a per annum rate equal to the greater of (i) the Prime Rate as reported in The Wall Street Journal plus 5.70% and (ii) 8.95%.
-On March 19, 2024, the Company prepaid all of the term loan under the Term Loan Facility in a total of \$10,428,000.
+On March 19, 2024, the Company prepaid all the term loan under the Term Loan Facility in a total of \$10,428,000.
 The prepayment included an end of term charge of \$983,000 and accrued interest of \$69,000.
 The Company received a waiver regarding the prepayment charge that should have been 1% out of the prepaid principal amount, equaling \$94,000.

 On December 7, 2023, we filed a shelf registration statement on Form S-3, which was declared effective by the SEC on January 2, 2024.
 In addition, on December 7, 2023, we entered into an At the Market Offering Agreement, or the 2023 ATM Agreement, with H.C.
-Wainwright & Co., LLC, or Wainwright, with Wainwright, as manager, pursuant to which we may issue and sell shares of our Common Stock having an aggregate offering price of up to \$7.5 million from time to time through Wainwright.
+Wainwright & Co., LLC, or Wainwright, with Wainwright as manager, pursuant to which we may issue and sell shares of our Common Stock having an aggregate offering price of up to \$7.5 million from time to time through Wainwright.
 We are not obligated to make any sales of Common Stock under the 2023 ATM Agreement.
-From January 1, 2024 through August 12, 2024, we issued 75,179 shares of Common Stock pursuant to the 2023 ATM Agreement for aggregate gross proceeds of \$19 thousand.
+From January 1, 2024 through November 12, 2024, we issued 7,518 shares of Common Stock pursuant to the 2023 ATM Agreement for aggregate gross proceeds of \$19 thousand.